austinyi/NetOTC/README.md

 In order to the mass assigned to a pair of edges `(x1, x2)` and `(y1, y2)`, compute `node_alignment(x1, y1)*gotc((x1, y1), (x2, y2))`.
 For an example of this, please refer to `pc_align_exp.m`.

 ## Running Experiments and Examples
-Code for reproducing the examples and experimental results described in the paper may be found in the folders `examples` and `experiments`.
+Code for reproducing the examples and experimental results described in the paper may be found in the folder `experiments`.
 Note that you will have to modify any directories in the scripts before you run them.
 Moreover, the isomorphism and classification experiment code should be run with `longleaf=0`.

 ## Citing this Repository
 If you wish to cite our work, please use the following BibTeX code: